Thursday's Columns

 “Yeah, a trash barrel.
 It looked like it had once been a 55-gallon oil drum with an axle and wheels bolted to its bottom and handles welded to its side.
 It was set out on the curb of a Main Street in a small town waiting for the garbage truck to arrive in the morning to take its contents away.”

 I was somewhere in southern Mississippi.
-The black sky was sprinkled with specks of light, the moon a silvery sliver.
-The mighty Detroit diesel engine beneath the hood of my truck purred like a kitten.
-Headlights pointed the way.
+The black sky sprinkled with specks of light, the moon a silvery sliver.
+The mighty Detroit diesel engine beneath the hood of my truck purring like a kitten.
+Headlights pointing the way.
+The sound of 18-wheels rolling over pavement.
 Keep it between the lines and everything will be all right.

 Passing through a swampy area, I saw ghosts.
 A man and a woman were fleeing from their lives as slaves to the owner of the local plantation, up to their knees in the mucky waters of the swamp where it would be hard for the dogs to pick up their scent.

 It was unnerving.
 I shook my head.
-I don’t believe in ghosts, at least not the kind you see in movies.
+I don’t believe in ghosts, at least not the kind that look the way you see in movies — glowing white shrouds.

 It was a museum now.

 That’s when I noticed the trash barrel set out next to the curb and I could release my breath.
 Others would be coming to empty it in the morning.
+They'd soon be on their way.
 I wasn’t alone.
 Damned if it wasn’t the most beautiful sight I’d ever seen.